What is a Validation Engineer and How Can You Become One?

 What Skills Do I Need To Become a Validation Engineer?

-• Strong documentation skills – Managing and documenting the entire validation process.
-The documentation must comply with both internal SOPs and external regulations.
+- Strong documentation skills – Accurately recording and managing validation processes in compliance with internal SOPs and external regulations.

-• Analytical thinking – Identifying issues, suggesting potential causes, and proposing fixes.
+- Analytical thinking – Diagnosing issues, identifying root causes, and proposing solutions.

-• Strong understanding of pharma/biopharma manufacturing – Knowledge of GMPs (Good Manufacturing Practices), documentation standards, and other pharmaceutical industry regulatory requirements.
+- Understanding of pharma/biopharma manufacturing – Knowledge of GMPs, regulatory standards, and documentation requirements.

-• Knowledge of design, installation, commissioning, qualification, and validation – Using risk-based approaches for pharmaceutical equipment, systems, and utilities.
+- Validation expertise – Applying risk-based approaches in design, installation, commissioning, qualification, and validation of pharmaceutical equipment, systems, and utilities.

 For more information on this, check out this post where we analysed validation job adverts to find the 8 most “in demand” skills for validation roles.